 Submitting an Application Without Prior Residence in the Czech Republic

-In cases specified by law and provided that you are legally residing in the territory, it is possible to apply for certain types of residence permits in the Czech Republic even without the condition of prior residence in the country.
+In cases stipulated by law and provided that you are legally residing in the territory, it is possible to apply for certain types of residence permits in the Czech Republic even without the condition of prior residence in the country.

 EU CITIZENS AND THEIR FAMILY MEMBERS